 Unfortunately, our lease of the Cwm Silyn hut was not renewed in 1974 and it was not until five years later we had another hut near Capel Curig.
 Again a great deal of work was necessary, construction of a septic tank, fitting out the kitchen, installation of gas lights, construction of bunk beds and more recently provision of a shower and generator.
 However in 2005 the owners decided to convert it into a holiday home and so we had to leave and make alternative arrangements.

 From the mid sixties, members made regular trips to the Alps, the Matterhorn being an objective for many.
 Stories of benightment, crevasse rescue and lightening strikes are just some of the epics which will be related after an evenings refreshment.
 The early Seventies was a boom time for the Club, the widening spread of car ownership within the Club and the relatively cheap cost of petrol meant that with car-sharing, many members could afford to go away every weekend.
 The Eighties saw members using air travel to climb in far off ranges such as the Andes or Himalaya.
 In 1997 over eighty members past and present gathered in Birmingham to celebrate the Club’s 40th Anniversary.

-Recent years have seen members walking and climbing in all corners of the UK as well as trekking in Nepal, sport climbing on Kalymnos, via ferrata in the Dolomites, mountaineering on the 4000m peaks in the Alps, and ski touring in Norway.
-We celebrated our 60th anniversary in August 2017 and with many more adventures planned, the club looks set to go from strength to strength.
+Recent years have seen members walking and climbing in all corners of the UK as well as trekking in Nepal, sport climbing on Kalymnos, via ferrata in the Dolomites, mountaineering on the 4000m peaks in the Alps, and ski touring and trekking in Norway.
+We celebrated our 60th anniversary in August 2017, and have enjoyed plenty of adventures since.